turingschool/try-turing/popup-lite-brite/index.md

   <div>
     <h3>CSS</h3>
-    <p>CSS defines the look and feel of a webpage - it can change the size layout of items on a page, change colors, fonts, and more!</p>
+    <p>CSS defines the look and feel of a webpage - it can change the size or layout of items on a page, change colors, fonts, and more!</p>
     <p>We can think of CSS as anything that makes us unique and recognizable - our skin, hair, clothes, style, etc.</p>
     <img src="./assets/css.png" alt="Drawing of human skeleton" />
   </div>